Walk2Zero/walk2zero/db/db-design-notes.md

 ## 2021-08-04 (Robyn)

 ### Normalisation
 Have tried to normalise DB to 3NF.
-Some table choices might seem odd (e.g. having a table just for distances) but this is to keep it in 3NF.

 #### 1NF
 * columns in a table are unique (i.e. no two columns in one table share the